 Have you heard of Vermeil jewelry or bought any of it?
 Vermeil jewelry is one of the hottest trends right now as it strikes the perfect balance between quality and value.
-But it seems a new word for the mass and they tend to confuse vermeil with gold plating, technically vermeil is one of a kind of gold-plating process and even though they do have some commons, there are differences in quality, durability, and desirability.
+But it seems like a new word for the mass and they tend to confuse vermeil with gold plating, technically vermeil is one of a kind of gold-plating process and even though they do have things in common, there are differences in quality, durability, and desirability.

 Watch this video before ordering the jewelry, it helps to differentiate between these two options.

 Ideally, there are several factors, including composition, thickness, and base metal, that contribute to determining if a piece of jewelry is vermeil or not.

 Vermeil (pronounced vehr-may) is a legally regulated term that refers to a certain kind of quality jewelry.
 To be legally called “vermeil” in the United States, the jewelry piece must meet ALL of these conditions:

 1. Have sterling silver as its base material.
 Sterling silver is an alloy made of 92.5% pure silver and 7.5% other materials and is a standard material used in high-quality jewelry.

 2. Be plated in gold that is at least 10k (10 karats), which means the gold is at least 41.7% gold content.

 3. Have gold plating that is at least 2.5 microns thick.
 A micron is 1/1000th of a millimeter.

 However, different countries may regulate vermeil differently, like Canada, the requirement for vermeil is only 1 micron thick.
 So, before you order your jewelry, you should check the regulation or law related to vermeil in your targeted country to sell.